 Traumatic BPF represents an especially difficult ventilatory management problem.
 Once the alveolar wall has been disrupted, large tidal volumes delivered by positive pressure ventilation allow air to pass into the bronchoalveolar sheath and root of the lung from which air may enter the pleural space and result in pneumothorax.
 While potentially lifesaving, tube thoracostomy to drain the pneumothorax allows a continuous leak of air from the tracheal tree to the external world.
 The resulting loss of airway pressure leads to progressive alveolar collapse.
 The traditional treatment for ALI and ARDS (increased tidal volumes and PEEP) may only serve to worsen the magnitude of the fistula.
 BPF management should therefore focus upon decreasing airway pressure and minimizing pleural suction to decrease the air leak and promote healing.
 Weaning from positive pressure ventilation and avoidance of alveolar hyperinflation are most advantageous in decreasing the air leak.
-ILV has been reported by numerous authors as one method by which to restore alveolar volume and oxygenation as well as promote healing of a BPF (1-6).
+ILV has been reported by numerous authors as one method by which to restore alveolar volume and oxygenation as well as promote healing of a BPF (1-5).

 Given the rare need for its application, there are no controlled clinical trials of ILV nor clear-cut indications for its use.
 The great majority of patients with ALI and ARDS, even if primarily unilateral, can be successfully managed using conventional ventilatory techniques.
-In traumatic injuries leading to unilateral lung hemorrhage, ILV may also be used as a temporizing measure to prevent blood from spreading to healthy lung until the damaged lung can be repaired surgically (7).
 While the need to apply ILV is unusual, it is a skill with which all physicians who manage the critically ill should be at least somewhat familiar.
 The acutely decompensating, hypoxic patient with ULD rarely affords a physician sufficient time to learn and apply this technically demanding, labor-intensive, and potentially hazardous procedure.